LuksOracle/twitter-external-adapter/README.md

 (adapted from https://github.com/thodges-gh/CL-EA-Python-Template)

-This template receives a twitter_id, and returns a uint checking whether tweet address == input address.
+This template receives a twitter_id, and returns both the twitter_id and the address iff sent onto the twitter account.
 Its future implementation will return the resulting address inside said twitter_id, and leave the check to the smart contract.

 In this instance, we have also deployed the external adapter as a serverless function on AWS, endpoint at https://r47nbe0m7j.execute-api.us-west-2.amazonaws.com/default/twitter-EA-AWS.